Home → Maine State Library Special Collections

 In 1892 the State Librarian wrote to every town in Maine and requested a complete file of the town's financial reports.
 This was the beginning of an extensive collection maintained by the Library.
 Maine law now requires that reports be filed with the Library annually.
 The Library also has substantial holdings of city directories and a complete collection of Maine Registers dating back to 1820.

 Holdings for specific towns are listed in the Library Catalog Some Maine town reports are now online through Maine Town Reports Digital Pilot Project: in collaboration with Fogler Library, University of Maine.
+Town Reports in Digital Maine can be found by searching the subject town report

 In 1927, the Maine State Library started a clipping file of newspaper and magazine articles about Maine history, people and many other aspects of life in Maine.
 These clippings, along with pamphlets about Maine, are arranged by subject in the Maine Vertical File.
 There is also a set of scrapbooks on various Maine topics.
 Although the files themselves are not available electronically, there is an online finding aid which includes nearly half of the subects covered.